JadoreThompson/gova-backend/README.md

 A distributed event driven architecture comprised of 3 components.

 - Unified API Layer
   - Moderator Management: Create, Delete, Start and Stop your moderator
   - Actions Management: Retrieve, Approve and Reject actions
   - Connections: Manage connections to social platforms e.g. Discord
 - Moderator Orchestrator
   - Orchestration: Orchestrates instances of moderators grouped by the platform type
   - Event Consumption: Listen for Start, Stop, UpdateConfig events and applies them to the rightful moderator
-    - Event Emitting: Emits event to signal ActionPerformed, DeadModerator downstream
+  - Event Emitting: Emits event to signal ActionPerformed, DeadModerator, ConfigUpdated downstream
 - Event Handler
   - Event consumption: Listens to events from the moderator orchestrator and performs DB operations and calculations

 ## Initialisation